 Most of the spectacular lifespan results come from genetically engineered mice.
 The Mayo Clinic studies used INK-ATTAC mice, which carry a transgene that triggers apoptosis specifically in p16-positive cells when the animals are given a drug.

 The next generation of senolytics is becoming more selective.
 Researchers at Unity Biotechnology, Rubedo Life Sciences, and academic labs are developing compounds that target specific senescent cell subtypes using surface markers (like uPAR, B2M, or DPP4) rather than broad apoptosis pathways.
-This approach, sometimes called "precision senolytics," aims for tissue-specific clearance with fewer off-target effects.
+This targeted approach, also known as precision senolytics, aims for tissue-specific clearance with fewer off-target effects.

 Practical Implications